How To Be A Happy And Successful Writer

 -

-Individual consultations with Sophie Hannah.
+Individual consultations with your strand leader

-Welcome reception and Gala Dinner.
+Welcome reception and closing gala dinner

 -